-Such current litigation or other legal proceedings are described in, and incorporated by reference in, this "Item 1.
+Prior litigation and other legal proceedings which have now been settled are described in, and incorporated by reference in, this "Item 1.
 Legal Proceedings" of this Form 10-Q from, "Part I - Item 1.
 Financial Statements" in the Notes to Condensed Consolidated Financial Statements in "Note 9 - Commitments and Contingences", under the heading Legal Matters.
-The Company believes that the resolution of currently pending matters will not individually or in the aggregate have a material adverse effect on our financial condition or results of operations.
-However, assessment of the current litigation or other legal claims could change in light of the discovery of facts not presently known to the Company or by judges, juries or other finders of fact, which are not in accord with management's evaluation of the possible liability or outcome of such litigation or claims.